Friday, November 30, 2007

 This dance is for you!

-Last week I told you some things about the Laurel Canyon commune I lived in for a while.
-Founder Rick Strauss had a vision of his talented hippies as a troupe of entertainers, whom he wanted to spotlight in concerts, television shows and neo-vaudeville variety concerts, and called us The Shady Oak Family.
+Last week I told you some things about when I live in Laurel Canyon.
+Rick Strauss, the leader of the commune had a vision of his talented hippies as a troupe of entertainers, whom he wanted to spotlight in concerts, television shows, and neo-vaudeville variety concerts, and called us The Shady Oak Family.
 Our largest efforts were free weekend concerts on Venice Beach, for which we were interviewed by the L.A.
 Times for a cover spread of the entertainment section of the Sunday edition.

 Laptop Cafe